Marcello-Sega/namd/lib/replica/README.txt

 *** NAMD based on a patched MPI build of Charm++ is required! ***

+The included charm_replica.patch has already been applied to the Charm++ source code included with the NAMD source code.
+It is only needed if you obtain Charm++ directly from charm.cs.illinois.edu.

 Replica exchanges and energies are recorded in the .history files written in the output directories.
 These can be viewed with, e.g., "xmgrace output/*/*.history" and processed via awk or other tools.